sciencegraph/brinton/cran-comments.md

-## NOTE
-This is a submission of package not currently available on CRAN.
+This is a submission of package currently available on CRAN.

 ## Test environments
-* local Windows 10, R 3.6.2
+* local Windows 10, R 3.6.3
-* travis Ubuntu Xenial 16.04
+* travis Ubuntu xenial 16.04.6 LTS
-* R Under development (unstable) (2020-03-11 r77925)
+* R Under development (unstable) (2020-04-14 r78227)

 ## R CMD check results
-There were no ERRORs or WARNINGs.
-Just one NOTE while checking CRAN incoming feasibility.
+There were no ERRORs, WARNINGs or NOTEs.

-Examples that produce a html file, are now wrapped into \dontrun{} in order to avoid leaving browser open while checking.

-The requirement of pandoc is now declared and used conditionally.
-It has been tested on a machine without pandoc and exits with a warning that reminds that pandoc is requiered.